Features Why Us? Pricing FAQ Roadmap Blog Try Free for 14 Days

 Left: Kindle.
 Right: BookFusion.

-All four are iPhone and iPad apps. justRead is iOS-only by design and is built specifically around side-loaded EPUBs and large personal libraries.
+Every app here runs on iPhone and iPad. justRead is iOS-only by design and is built specifically around side-loaded EPUBs, real typography control, and large personal libraries.

-1. justRead - best overall EPUB reader for power readers
+1. justRead - best overall for readers who own their EPUBs

-Where it pulls ahead is customization.
-You can load any font you own as a .ttf or .otf file, set exact numeric margins all the way to zero (text really does run to the edge of the screen), and pick any text and background color with a true color picker rather than choosing from a handful of presets.
-Each book can remember its own typography, so a dense philosophy title and a fast paperback do not have to share the same layout.
-If you want to fine-tune the look of your library, the reading customization options are the core of the app.
+Customization is where it pulls ahead.
+You can import your own typefaces as a ZIP of .ttf/.otf files on top of the 200-plus fonts that ship built in.
+You can drag every margin down to true zero, so text really does run to the edge of the screen, and set any text and background color with a full RGB picker rather than choosing from a handful of presets.
+Pure black gives you a real OLED dark mode where the pixels switch off.
+Best of all, each book remembers its own typography, so a dense academic PDF and a fast paperback never have to share one layout.
+If typography is your thing, the reading customization options are the heart of the app.

 Custom fonts.
 Left: justRead loads your own .ttf/.otf.
 Right: Apple Books' fixed list.